exercism/rust/exercises/practice/reverse-string/.docs/instructions.append.md

 You will need to use external libraries (a `crate` in rust lingo) for the bonus task.
 A good place to look for those is [crates.io](https://crates.io/), the official repository of crates.

 [Check the documentation](https://doc.rust-lang.org/cargo/guide/dependencies.html) for instructions on how to use external crates in your projects.

+---
+**NOTE**

+If the tests pass locally but not on Exercism then try using an older version of the crate
+---